 You may direct communications to Cincinnati Financial Corporation's Senior Vice President, General Counsel and Corporate Secretary Lisa A. Love, Esq. for sharing with the appropriate individual(s).
-Or, you may directly access services:
+Or, you may directly contact the following areas:

 Investors: Investor Relations responds to investor inquiries about the company and its performance.

 Dennis E. McDaniel, CPA, CMA, CFM, CPCU - Vice President, Investor Relations Officer